 Other land was added to Airey Park including two lots facing The Crescent, which was approved by Council in 1924 on the recommendation of Council’s Parks Committee for acquisition.
 A portion of Francis Street, a road which enters Airey Park from Badgery Avenue has also been incorporated into Airey Park.

 Though land had been acquired for a public recreation area, substantial work was required to turn this land into a park.
 Most of the land was low lying, uneven and prone to flooding.
 A surveyors map (c.1925) describes areas of the park as ‘broken land’.
 Council minutes record a decision in 1924 to develop a landscape plan for Airey Park.
-Unfortunately, few general Council files are still in existence from this period as most were destroyed in 1929 by Council directive.
+Unfortunately, few general Council files are still in existence from this period.

 1948 Gardeners Report refers to cricket posts at Airey Park and therefore, it can be assumed that cricket was played at Airey Park.